-Blue Mermaid is a faithful replica of the original steel Blue Mermaid.
+Commissioning in 2019, Blue Mermaid is a faithful replica of the original Blue Mermaid.
 She was one of the last Thames sailing barge built, in 1930, but lost during the war.
-She will discharge our current work with groups and their staff for which we currently charter a vessel, extending it by carrying cargo and trainees who will gain sea time learning traditional seamanship skills.
-She will do this with very low carbon emissions.
+Delivering our current work with youth groups and their staff, she extends it by carrying cargo and trainees who gain sea time learning traditional seamanship skills.
+Sailing without an engine, she does this with very low carbon emissions.

-Our own sailing barge is designed to meet the needs of the Charity.
-The new vessel is comprised of a steel hull and deck and has all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
-With our own barge so many more youngsters will have the opportunity for their own personal reassessment and development.
-A new range of courses will offer them the option to embark on a maritime career.
+Our sailing barge is designed to meet the needs of the Charity.
+Blue Mermaid is comprised of a steel hull and deck and has all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
+Now she is under way a greater variety of youngsters have the opportunity for their own personal reassessment and development.
+A new range of courses is planned to offer them the chance to undertake training with the opportunity of embarking on a maritime career.